-To address safety concerns, administration has installed door alarms on many exterior doors that will go live on the 26.
+To address safety concerns, administration has installed door alarms on many exterior doors that will go live March 26.

 “The addition of integrated door alarms is another measure that will help improve the safety and security plan here at Mansfield High School and throughout the district,” assistant principal Michael Laningham said.
 “We believe these changes will provide an additional layer of security that will benefit our campus.”

-Some doors, including audience doors in the theater and gym and all cafeteria doors will not have alarms.
-The rest of the doors will have alarms that will go off when open.
-Teachers will be able to turn the alarms off after they’ve be triggered.
+Some doors, including doors to the theater and gym and all cafeteria doors will not have alarms.
+The rest of the doors will have alarms that will go off when opened.
+Teachers will be able to turn the alarms off after the alarms have been triggered.

 “I don’t really have big emotions on them,” chemistry teacher Tanya Maness said.
 “I’m just kind of in a lot of unknown.
 If they go off, I don’t know what I’m supposed to do.”